biigle/laravel-file-cache/README.md

 If the image URL specifies another protocol than `http` or `https` (e.g. `mydisk://images/image.jpg`), the image cache looks for the image in the appropriate storage disk configured at `filesystems.disks`.
 You can not use a local file path as URL (e.g. `/vol/images/image.jpg`).
 Instead, configure a storage disk with the `local` driver.

-You can also use the `ImageCache` facade to access the image cache.

 ## Configuration

 The image cache comes with a sensible default configuration.
 You can override it in the `image.cache` namespace or with environment variables.